-Pursuant to the terms of the Cobalt acquisition agreement, we may be required to pay contingent consideration of up to an aggregate of \$500.0 million upon the achievement of certain pre-specified development milestones (Cobalt Contingent Consideration), and a success payment of up to \$500.0 million payable in cash or stock, at our discretion (the Cobalt Success Payment).
-The Cobalt Success Payment is payable, if at pre-determined valuation measurement dates, which are an IPO and periodically thereafter, our market capitalization equals or exceeds \$8.1 billion, and we have a program based on the fusogen technology in a clinical trial pursuant to an IND, or have filed for, or received approval for, a biologics license application (BLA) or new drug application (NDA).
-A Cobalt Success Payment was not triggered upon the IPO.
-In addition to an IPO, a valuation measurement date is triggered upon a change of control when at least one of our programs based on the fusogen technology is the subject of an active research program.
-If there is a change of control and our market capitalization falls below certain thresholds on the change of control date, the amount of the potential Cobalt Success Payment will decrease, and the amount of potential Cobalt Contingent Consideration will increase.
+Pursuant to the terms of the Cobalt acquisition agreement, we have an obligation to pay contingent consideration (Cobalt Contingent Consideration) of up to an aggregate of \$500.0 million to certain former Cobalt stockholders upon our achievement of certain pre-specified development milestones (Cobalt Contingent Consideration), and a success payment (Cobalt Success Payment) of up to \$500.0 million payable in cash or stock, at our discretion.
+The Cobalt Success Payment is payable, if at pre-determined valuation measurement dates, including our IPO and periodically thereafter, our market capitalization equals or exceeds \$8.1 billion, and we are advancing a program based on the fusogen technology in a clinical trial pursuant to an IND, or have filed for, or received approval for, a biologics license application (BLA) or new drug application (NDA).
+As of September 30, 2021, a Cobalt Success Payment had not been triggered.
+In addition to our IPO, a valuation measurement date would be triggered upon a change of control if at least one of our programs based on the fusogen technology is the subject of an active research program at the time of such change of control.
+If there is a change of control and our market capitalization is below \$8.1 billion as of the date of the change of control, the amount of the potential Cobalt Success Payment will decrease, and the amount of potential Cobalt Contingent Consideration will increase.
 See Note 3, Acquisitions to our condensed consolidated financial statements included elsewhere in this report for details on the different market capitalizations and impact to the amount of the potential Cobalt Success Payment and potential Cobalt Contingent Consideration if there is a change of control.

+As of September 30, 2021 and December 31, 2020, the estimated fair value of the Cobalt Success Payment liability was \$111.6 million and \$64.7 million, respectively, and was recorded in long-term liabilities in the condensed consolidated balance sheets.
+In connection with the change in the estimated fair value of the Cobalt Success Payment, we recognized expenses of \$21.8 million and \$1.3 million for the three months ended September 30, 2021 and 2020, respectively, and expenses of \$46.9 million and \$35.2 million for the nine months ended September 30, 2021 and 2020, respectively.

-As of March 31, 2021 and December 31, 2020, the estimated fair value of the Cobalt Success Payment liability was \$156.5 million and \$64.7 million, respectively, and are recorded in long-term liabilities on the condensed consolidated balance sheets.
-The estimated fair value of the Cobalt Contingent Consideration was \$133.3 million and \$121.9 million, respectively, and are recorded in long-term liabilities on the condensed consolidated balance sheets.
-For the three months ended March 31, 2021 and 2020, the Company recognized \$91.8 million and \$0.3 million in research and development expense in connection with the change in the estimated fair value of the Cobalt Success Payment, respectively, and \$11.4 million and \$0.4 million in research and development expense in connection with the change in fair value of the Cobalt Contingent Consideration, respectively.
+As of September 30, 2021, the estimated fair value of the Cobalt Contingent Consideration was \$132.0 million, of which \$43.5 million was recorded in short-term liabilities and \$88.5 million was recorded in long-term liabilities in the condensed consolidated balance sheet.
+As of December 31, 2020, the estimated fair value of the Cobalt Contingent Consideration of \$121.9 million was recorded in long-term liabilities in the condensed consolidated balance sheet.
+In connection with the change in the estimated fair value of the Cobalt Contingent Consideration, we recognized a gain of \$8.5 million and expense of \$2.3 million for the three months ended September 30, 2021 and 2020, respectively, and expenses of \$10.1 million and \$16.7 million for the nine months ended September 30, 2021 and 2020, respectively.

 See Part II, Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations "-Critical accounting policies and significant judgments and estimates-Success payments" in our 2020 Form 10-K for more information on the accounting treatment of the Cobalt Success Payment.
+Management's Discussion and Analysis of Financial Condition and Results of Operations "-Critical accounting policies and significant judgments and estimates-Success payments" and "-Critical accounting policies and significant judgments and estimates-Contingent consideration" in our 2020 Form 10-K for more information on the accounting treatment of the Cobalt Success Payment and Cobalt Contingent Consideration.